-Overseas visits require a longer planning, preparation period and fall into two broad types:
+Overseas visits fall into two broad types:

-- Complete packages arranged and delivered by an external provider. - Visits led by the establishment's own staff, or may involve input from a variety of partners and providers in the UK and overseas, but the overall delivery is co-ordinated by the establishment rather than by an external provider.

-In either case it is essential that an initial LA approval must be obtained before booking confirmation.
-Initial LA approval can be sought by completing and sending the overseas visit approval form to the Education Visit Adviser.

-- Initial approval for the planning phase must be requested at least 3 months prior to visit. - HEAD MUST approve Visits planning on the EVOLVE system AT LEAST 42 days before the visit. - Final LA approval for the visit on the EVOLVE system at least 28 days before the visit start date.
+- Complete packages arranged and delivered by an external provider. - Visits led by the establishment's own staff, or may involve input from a variety of partners and providers in the UK and overseas, but the overall delivery is co-ordinated by the establishment rather than by an external provider. - In either case it is essential that an initial LA approval must be obtained before booking confirmation.
+Initial LA approval can be sought by completing and sending the Overseas Visit Approval form OE1 to the Education Visit Adviser. - Initial approval for the planning phase must be requested at least 3 months prior to visit. - HEAD MUST approve Visits planning n the EVOLVE system AT LEAST 42 days before the visit. - Final LA approval for the visit on the EVOLVE system at least 28 days before the visit start date.